kohactive/blog/source/2017-09-06-navbar-wizard-in-ember.html.markdown

 Now we could obviously write this the copy/paste way into a new file for each step `nav-bar-step1`, `nav-bar-step2`, `nav-bar-step3`, but who wants to try to keep that all in sync?
 We want to make our code more flexible and have fewer files to manage, while at the same time making this first version of the product simple and fast to get started with.

-This is a good opportunity to explore component properties in Ember.js.
+This is a good opportunity to explore computed properties and components in Ember.js.
 In Ember, a component is a view that is isolated from other views.
 It has its own data and can be reused in multiple other places.
 It cannot access properties outside its own scope; properties from the parent view must be explicitly passed in.
 We're going to build one together for this navigation element.
+We'll describe computed properties in just a moment.

 In this example, we will be passing a static state for the steps in the nav-bar, which will be defined in each call to render the component.
 You will be able to find additional examples online explaining this passing model properties into the component.